Below are some other great websites with information on a range of topics related to ‘green’ gardening, and plant care.

 The Silent Invasion is a website that provides a quick guide to invasive plants in Oregon.
 You can select a state region to see a photo and full description of each invasive plant and links for further information.
 There are also downloadable guides for managing or eliminating invasive plants for gardeners and other outdoor folks.

-Stepables will help you find (or sell you) plants that tolerate various amounts of foot traffic.
-The company, in Salem, provides photos of their plants and will point you to local outlets to purchase them.
+Stepables will help you find plants that tolerate various amounts of foot traffic on their searchable database.
+The company, in Salem, provides photos and information on all of their plants and will point you to local outlets to purchase them.

 Little Prince of Oregon is a wholesale nursery that supplies native plants, ground covers, ferns, ornamental grasses, sedums, living wall modules and more to retail nurseries all over the Portland Metro region.
 Find information about their plants and where to purchase them.
 Amy is listed as a friend on their resource page.